gitmarek/supercollider-nanoKONTROL2/README.md

 whereas the data from knobs to `[-1,1]`.

 Create a new instance of the class: `n = NanoKONTROL2(server)`.
-Access knobs and faders by n.faders and n.knobs, two-dimensional arrays, for which the first index denotes the scene number.
-You can treat each element of the arrays as a UGen at control rate by adding .kr message.
+Access knobs and faders by `n.faders` and `n.knobs`, two-dimensional arrays, for which the first index denotes the scene number.
+You can treat each element of the arrays as a UGen at control rate by adding `.kr` message.
 Use it in your SynthDefs.
 For instance, `n.knobs[2][7].kr` gives you current value of the 8th knob in the 3rd scene.

-Keep in mind that as long as the software version is less then 1.0, backward compatibility could be broken from one 0.x version to the next.
+**Keep in mind that as long as the software version is less then 1.0,** **backward compatibility could be broken from one 0.x version to the next.**

 ### Example (assuming you are happy with all default values):